 Since 2020, ESNO has had the ambition to make a real change, by creating an ambitious campaign with a long-term plan, as an outcome of a series of three congresses on the subject of ‘The specialist in European healthcare towards 2030’, with three main goals:

-- Showcase the contribution of the specialist nurse across the full spectrum in healthcare through to 2030.
+- Showcasing of the specialist nurses across the full spectrum in healthcare all the way through

-- Showcase the nurses’ expertise in a range of health topics from clinical care to high level policy.
+- Present the nurses’ contribution of expertise within a broad range of health topics from clinical

-- Promote the work and wellbeing of specialist nurses and contribute to retention and recruitment.
+- Promoting specialist nurses and contributing to retention and recruitment

 Adriano Friganovic ESNO president